RandomDusty/ethereum_gas_history/README.md

-# A simple site to display the history of the price of Etherium gas (test task)
+# A simple site to display the history of the price of Ethereum gas (test task)

 ### `npm start`